Layr-Labs/rust-kzg-bn254/README.md

 ## Quick Start

-1. Check the test in `test_compute_kzg_proof` function to see the end to end usage of the library for quick start.
+See the `test_compute_kzg_proof` function in [./tests/kzg_test.rs](./tests/kzg_test.rs#) for an end to end usage of the library.

 ## Requirements

-1. SRS points required are in the same format as provided by the EigenDA.
+1. SRS points required are in the same format as provided by EigenDA.
-2. Commiting is performed in lagrange format.
+2. Committing is performed in Lagrange format.
 The required IFFT is done within the function and is not required to be performed separately.
 3. For proof generation, the data is treated as evaluation of polynomial.
-The required (i)FFT is performed by the compute function and is not required to be performed separately.
+The required (I)FFT is performed by the compute function and is not required to be performed separately.

 ## Function Reference